• Skip to primary navigation

 (e) Treasury Of Choral Music • We must reject the idea that Mass is a ‘vocal concert’ for the congregation.
 It’s neither necessary nor desirable for congregations to sing everything at Mass.
 Indeed—whether or not we’re honest enough to admit it—many people are incapable of singing: some are tone-deaf, some are handicapped, some have trouble hearing, some have breathing issues, some have throat issues, and so forth.
 It is technically incorrect to speak of the “entire congregation” singing, just as it would be incorrect to speak of the “entire congregation” getting pregnant.

-But it’s wrong to claim (for instance) that someone who can’t sing due to a throat injury doesn’t really participate at Mass.
+But it’s wrong to claim that someone incapable of singing due to a throat injury doesn’t really participate at Mass.
 Some people are so moved during Mass they shed tears, and it’s impossible to sing while one is weeping.
 It is false to assert that those who weep during Mass fail to participate.
 Indeed, PSALM 94 (often prescribed by the 1970 MISSALE ROMANUM) says: “VenĂte, adorĂŠmus, et procidĂĄmus, et plorĂŠmus ante DĂłminum qui fecit nos.”

 (f) Treasury Of Choral Music • Someone might object: “Surely everyone can still grunt along with all the songs.”
 But the church documents don’t speak of ‘grunting along’ with the Thesaurus.
 Vatican II explicitly said the THESAURUS MUSICAE SACRAE must be “preserved and fostered with very great care.”
 Again, if it’s our policy to disregard and disobey Vatican II, priests and bishops have an obligation to be honest about that.